 This clause provides a functional description of the authentication related entities utilized in the workflows defined in Clause 5.

-Authentication Author (Generate/Validate/Update)
+Authentication author (generate/validate/update)

 This entity validates, creates, and updates the provenance and media authentication metadata for the media presentation.
 Its responsibilities include: